The Start Here, Go Places.® NAF Academy of Finance Bank On It® Tournament (“Competition”)

-Information submitted in connection with the Competition as to non-finalists will only be shared with NAF (NAF).
-Names, photos, and other information as described in Section 10 related to finalists and winners and their affiliated high school may be publicized by Sponsor and the NAF including but not limited to on the AICPA and NAF website and in member newsletters.
-Additionally, the AICPA and NAF may announce Finalists and/or winners on their social media accounts such as, but not limited to, Facebook and Twitter.
+Information submitted in connection with the Competition as to non-finalists will only be shared with NAF and other Competition Entities, described in Section 3 of these Rules.
+Names, photos, and other information as described in Section 10 related to finalists and winners and their affiliated high school may be publicized by Sponsor, the NAF and other Competition Entities, including but not limited to on the AICPA and NAF website and in newsletters.
+Additionally, the AICPA, NAF and other Competition Entities may announce Finalists and/or winners on their social media accounts and/or other media such as, but not limited to, Facebook and Twitter.

 By participating each participant agrees to be bound by the terms set out in these Official Rules.

 By participating in this Competition each student and their Teacher agree that they shall execute any documentation Sponsor deems necessary with regard to the Competition.
 All participating students and Teachers further agree to release and indemnify and hold harmless the Sponsor and NAF from any and all claims that any commercial, advertising, presentation, Web content, mobile or any other material subsequently produced, presented, and/or prepared by or on behalf of Sponsor and/or NAF infringes on any rights of any student and/or Teacher who participates in this tournament.